lilakurse/data-linter/README.md

 # data-linter
-Service for lint your data and save lint report
+Service for linting your data and generating lint reports